-Social media allows users to share, connect, and discover instant news; however, there are dangers associated with the constant consumption of social media platforms on a daily basis.
-Teenagers can feel pressure when they see others posting photos of drinking or partying, and this can lead to unhealthy behaviors.
+Social media allows users to share, connect, and discover instant news; however, there are dangers associated with the constant consumption of internet platforms on a daily basis.
 Addiction is a disease that knows no discrimination and can affect so many individuals.
-There are many factors that come into play before an addiction has formed, and social media is one factor that can have an influence on our decision to abuse drugs and alcohol.
-Our drug rehab center in Illinois provides dual diagnosis treatment for those struggling with addiction and mental health disorders.
-We also explain the connection between social media and addiction.
+There are many factors that come into play before an addiction has formed, and social media is one that can have an influence on our decision to abuse drugs and alcohol.
+Even the patterns of use of the digital platforms themselves can signal a warning to the risky habits that are developing.

-Social media alone does not cause addiction; however, the link between social media usage and high risk addictive behaviors should not be ignored.
-There is already evidence suggesting the negative impact that social media can have on our mental health and self-esteem and our behaviors can easily be influenced by our peers and what they are doing on social media.
+Social media alone does not cause addiction; however, the link between its usage and high-risk addictive behaviors should not be ignored.
+There is already evidence suggesting the negative impact that social media can have on our mental health and self-esteem, and our behaviors can easily be influenced by our peers and what they are doing on social media.